Photo2CAD: Automated 3D solid reconstruction from 2D drawings using OpenCV

 \subsubsection{Dimensioning of objects}

 The user-provided image is used in the determination of the pixel densities and object length.
-Thus, if the images containing the different views are of different pixel densities, it is impossible to determine the actual dimensions of the shape.
-Thus, as shown in Fig.~\ref{Dimensioning example}, the user also defines the dimension of the highlighted line of the object, which is used to determine the object length to pixel ratio.
-The overall process of determination of the outermost contour is as shown in Algorithm \ref{Dimensioning}.
+If the images containing the different views have different pixel densities, it would difficult to determine the actual dimensions of the shape accurately.
+Thus, as shown in \Cref{process flow}(c), the user also defines the dimension of the highlighted line of the object, which is used in the determination of the object's length to pixel ratio.
+The overall process of determination of the outermost contour is as shown in algorithm 1 in supplementary materials.